 Understanding Airbnb's Unusual Options Activity

-Shares of Airbnb (NASDAQ:ABNB) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $147.44.
+On Friday, shares of Airbnb (NASDAQ:ABNB) saw unusual options activity.
+After the option alert, the stock price moved down to $152.41.

 - Sentiment: NEUTRAL